 This Limited Warranty provided by Thor Motor Coach, Inc.® ("Warrantor") covers those components, assemblies and systems of your new motorhome not excluded under the section "What is Not Covered", when sold by an authorized dealer.
 The duration of the limited warranty ends twelve (12) months after you first take delivery of the motorhome from an authorized dealership or after the odometer reaches 15,000 miles, whichever occurs first.
 However, this Limited Warranty provided by Warrantor covers the steel or aluminum frame structure, only, of the sidewalls (excluding slide outs), roof, and rear and front walls for twenty-four (24) months from the original retail purchase date or the first 24,000 miles of use, whichever occurs first.
+Warrantor s Limited Warranty is not transferable and only applies to the first retail owner of the motorhome.

-If the motorhome is not of the current or prior model year when you take deliver of the motorhome OR you register your new motorhome in a business name or use your motorhome for any commercial or business purposes other than for rental purposes, the duration of the limited warranty ends ninety (90) days after you first take delivery of the motorhome or after the odometer reaches 5,000 miles, whichever occurs first.
+If the motorhome is not of the current or prior model year when you take delivery of the motorhome OR you register your new motorhome in a business name or use your motorhome for any commercial or business purposes other than for rental purposes, the duration of the limited warranty ends ninety (90) days after you first take delivery of the motorhome or after the odometer reaches 5,000 miles, whichever occurs first.
 The duration of the Limited Warranty covering the steel or aluminum frame structure, only, of the sidewalls (excluding slide outs), roof, and rear and front walls ends twelve (12) months after you first take delivery of the motorhome or after the odometer reaches 15,000 miles, whichever occurs first.
 A conclusive presumption that your motorhome has been used for commercial and/or business purposes arises if you have filed a federal or state tax form claiming any business tax benefit related to your ownership of the motorhome.